“The Xbox One S is more than a console – it’s a great Ultra HD Blu-Ray player.”

 Overall, the connectivity is almost identical to the original, with one notable exception.
 The Xbox One S drops the dedicated Kinect port.
 You’ll need a USB adapter to plug a previous Kinect into the new console.
 Aside from the annoyance of having to obtain an adapter (Microsoft is handing them out for free, at least, if you contact Xbox support), this change means Kinect users effectively have one less USB port than they did previously.

 Still, the Xbox One offers more connectivity than the PlayStation 4.
-Microsoft has pitched Xbox One as a one-stop solution for everything from gaming to television, and while it’s debatable whether its features have caught on with the mainstream, they remain something the PlayStation 4 doesn’t even try to emulate.
+Microsoft has pitched Xbox One as a one-stop solution for everything from gaming to television.
+While it’s debatable whether its features have caught on with the mainstream, they remain something the PlayStation 4 doesn’t even try to emulate.

 Once again, a console under-cuts Blu-ray players

 To be clear, the support for 4K resolution does not have an impact on games.
 They will render with the same frame buffer as before.
-The update simply means that, unlike the original, the Xbox One S is capable of native 4K output for the interface, as well as media.
+But unlike the original system, the Xbox One S is capable of native 4K output for the interface, as well as media.
 You can play 4K, HDR Blu-rays on that fancy new UltraHD television you purchased, or you can load up Netflix for 4K streaming.

 Support for 4K is largely unnoticed once you turn it on – and that’s a good thing.
 You can set the Xbox One S to 4K output and leave it there without worrying about your source content.
 4K movies look just as detailed as you would expect, but games – which, again, still render at whatever resolution they were originally designed for – look as good as they would on a 1080p display.
 Even Hyper Light Drifter’s pixel-art style looked razor-sharp.

 That will make the Xbox One incredibly attractive to anyone who has a 4K display.
-Stand-alone Ultra HD Blu-ray players remain few in number, and those available are expensive.
-The Samsung UBD-K8500 typically sells for around $320, while Philip’s BDP7501 is usually $300 – and those are the most affordable models.
-That suddenly makes the Xbox One S, which starts at $300, an economical purchase.
+Stand-alone Ultra HD Blu-ray players remain few, and those available are expensive.
+Ultra 4K Blu-ray players can run for $200-$249 on sale for the most affordable models.
+That suddenly makes the Xbox One S, which regularly goes for $200, an economical purchase.

-It’s strange that a full-fledged console has managed to undercut dedicated home media players, but this has happened before.
+Strangely, a full-fledged console has managed to undercut dedicated home media players, but this has happened before.
 Some gamers may remember that the PlayStation 3, the first console to include a Blu-ray player, undercut most dedicated players at the time it released.
-The Xbox One S pulls the same trick, and for that reason alone it should grab the attention of every home theater enthusiast.
+The Xbox One S pulls the same trick, and for that reason alone, it should grab the attention of every home theater enthusiast.

 It’s still an Xbox One